gfburton/aiabrixen2024/_pages/programme.md

 ### Walking tour (Thursday 16th)

-Sign up details for the walking tour of Brixen-Bressanone will be provided later.
+The walking tour of Brixen-Bressanone will take place at 7pm.

 ### Social dinner (Friday 17th)